c47harsis/bash-move-git-repo/README.md

 git remote add <new origin>
 git push --mirror <new origin>
 ```
-That's exaclty what the script is doing, but with several options for configuration, such as:
+And that is exaclty what the script is doing, but with several options for configuration, such as:

 1. Disable SSL by `--ssl-off` option.
 That disables SSL verifying globally during execution of the script by simply `git config --global http.sslVerify false`.
 If there is an **error or execution is interrupted by user**, or the execution **completes succesfully**, the SSL verification flag **will be set to value before the execution** (if the flag was disabled, it stays disabled, otherwise it will be enabled back).
 2. Remove created directory with repo by `--clean` option.
 That means that after the execution the directory, which has been created for cloned repo, **will be removed**.
 The directory **will be removed** also in case of **error or interruption by user**, no matter is the option set or not.